Pablo18011/RC-MOTOR-THRUST-STAND/README.md

 Safe Start, I added as a safety factor, so you have to push a button before the Arduino will Output a PWM signal to the ESC.
 PWM pre-set, used to output set PWM values for timed intervals 1250us, 1500us, 1750us and 2000us, for 2 secs each.
-This gives a repeatable bench mark, when testing different motors.
+This gives a repeatable bench mark, when comparison testing different motors.
-The buzzer and LED is used as a start-up warning.
+The buzzer and LED are used as a start-up warning.

 This version can be combined with a separate RC power meter and used to test different RC motor and propeller combination outputs.